knative/serving/test/performance/dev.md

      --patch '{"spec": {"replicas": 10}}'

    # This command will fail if no HPA for cluster-local-gateway exists.
-   # The failure can be ingored if the following command is executed.
+   # If that is the case, the error can be ignored.
    kubectl patch hpa -n istio-system cluster-local-gateway \
      --patch '{"spec": {"minReplicas": 10, "maxReplicas": 10}}'